PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 Q. I want to use CI data in my local environment.
 How do I do that?

 A. You will need access to data.heroku and PDM's Heroku credentials to retrieve the data.
 Once you are logged in, select CI database.
 Under the "Durability" tab at left, click the  "Create Manual Backup", which appears on the bottom right side.
 Once the file has finished being created, click "Download".
 Once the file (a .dump) file has finished downloading to your Downloads folder, find its name (it should be a long string of characters).
-In terminal, type `pg_restore -h localhost -p 5432 -U postgres -1 ~/Downloads/backup_file_name_here.dump`, replacing "backup<sub>file</sub><sub>name</sub><sub>here.dump</sub>" with the name of your backup file.
+In terminal, type `pg_restore -h localhost -p 5432 -U postgres -1 ~/Downloads/backup_file_name_here.dump`, replacing `backup_file_name_here.dump` with the name of your backup file.
 Hit enter and watch the data transfer!

 ## Serving the Client Side from the Server in Your Local Environment

 Q. I want to serve the front end (client side) statically from the back end server in order to approximate the other environments in the development pipeline.
 How do I do that?

 A. In docker-compose.yml under `services > app > build > volumes`, uncomment out the command `- ./build:/app/build` to mount the build file.
-Under `service > app > build ? environments`, change `REACT_APP_ENV=development` to `REACT_APP_ENV=static_development`.
+Under `service > app > build > environments`, change `REACT_APP_ENV=development` to `REACT_APP_ENV=static_development`.
 You then need to build your front end using the command `REACT_APP_ENV=static_development yarn build` in your terminal.
 This will build your front end statically &#x2013; meaning you will lose hot loading capabilities; any subsequent changes in front end code will necessitate a rebuilding of your frontend or removing these changes and running front and back ends on separate ports.
 After the build simply run `docker-compose up app` to run the app from port 1234.

 ## Accessing the Local Database Without Using pgAdmin